-Some years ago I was offered these marvelous USSR Diplomatic Passports 1940/60 from a Russian guy who contacted me via my website.
-I was, of course, interested as such documents are extremely rare to find.
+Some years ago, I was offered these marvelous USSR Diplomatic Passports 1940/69 from a Russian guy who contacted me via my website.
+I was, of course, interested as such documents are scarce to find.
 The whole lot consisted of six USSR DIPLOMATIC passports from WWII (1941) until 1969.
 All issued to USSR ambassador Sergei Vinogradov and his wife and child.

 The New York Times wrote in 1970 about his passing.

 MOSCOW, Aug.
-27, 1970—Sergei A. Vinogradov the Soviet Ambassador to the United Arab Republic, died here today, after a short illness, at the age of 62.
+27, 1970—Sergei A. Vinogradov, the Soviet Ambassador to the United Arab Republic, died here today, after a short illness, at 62.

 While Ambassador to France, he participated in the Geneva conferences on Berlin and Germany.
 He was a member of the Communist party’s Central Auditing Commission.

-When Mr. Vinogradov first arrived in Paris, he was given a perfunctory greeting by French officials and some newsmen commented ungenerously on his baggy appearance.
+When Mr. Vinogradov first arrived in Paris, French officials gave him a perfunctory greeting, and some newsmen commented ungenerously on his baggy appearance.
 But Mr. Vinogradov quickly showed that he knew how to move on the highest social and diplomatic levels.
 Dinner guests at the Soviet Embassy reported that the cuisine and wine cellar were excellent.
-Mr. Vinogradov’s wife, a painter, began encouraging young French artists to drop around, and columnists started speculating on the Ambassa dor’s London tailor.
+Mr. Vinogradov’s wife, a painter, began encouraging young French artists to drop around, and columnists started speculating on the Ambassador’s London tailor.